greenvox/SK-D365-Workflow-Activities/README.md

 # SK-D365-Workflow-Activities
-Custom Workflow Activities for D365
+Custom Workflow Activities for D365 (for v8.2)

 ### Associate OptionSet Value
 Associate option sets to a field by their value.
 A gap fix for limited functionality in workflows.